 Press Release courtesy of NDSU Athletics

-North Dakota State University head women’s volleyball coach Jennifer Lopez today announced Drew Davis has joined the staff as an assistant coach.
+North Dakota State University women’s head volleyball coach Jennifer Lopez announced that older sister and former teammate Kelly Lopez has joined the staff as an assistant coach.